papaioannougr/Udacity_Data-Engineering_project/README.md

     - To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

-  2) Run the following command in the app's directory to run your web app. python app/run.py
+  2) Run the following command in the app's directory to run your web app: python app/run.py

   3) On a new terminal execute command: env|grep WORK

   4) From results of the previous execution, use SPACEID  &  SPACEDOMAIN and go to the following page: https://SPACEID-3001.SPACEDOMAIN